tarunsachdeva/blog/_posts/2019-11-07-self-driving-money.markdown

 draft: false
 ---

-Anish Acharya, partner at A16Z and good friend, recently published [Fintech can save us from ourselves](https://a16z.com/2019/11/07/fintech-can-save-us-from-ourselves/), a piece about how technology can help us make better savings decisions.
+Anish Acharya, partner at A16Z, recently published [Fintech can save us from ourselves](https://a16z.com/2019/11/07/fintech-can-save-us-from-ourselves/), a piece about how technology can help us make better savings decisions.
 He offers a few patterns that have been more effective than shaming techniques.
 All of them take the decision away from users, and automatically make the best decision.

 - Invisible savings, used by Digits, which automatically saves your money and puts it in a separate savings account
 - Prized-linked savings, in which consumers are entered to win a jackpot anytime they save a certain amount in their own accounts.
 This has natural network effects because the prize increases anytime a new customer joins the pool (although probability of winning decreases).